jaym096/Topic-Modelling-using-LDA/README.md

 The project consists of 3 code file (.py):\
 _main.py_, _supporting_func.py_, _glm.py_

-The folders _20newsgroups_ and _artificial_ contains all the data set.
+The folders _20newsgroups_ and _artificial_ contains all the data required for the project.
 The code considers that the data folder is in the same directory as the code.

 ## HOW TO RUN THE CODE
      1. To run the code you only use the main.py file